juliancwirko/elven-mint/README.md

-### Elven Mint v4 (Work in progress)
+### Elven Mint v4

 NFT minting on the Elrond blockchain using [erdjs](https://github.com/ElrondNetwork/elrond-sdk-erdjs) SDK.
 It requires deployed smart contract which implements `esdt_nft_create`.

-**Be aware that it automatically mints in a loop** Its purpose is to test stuff or for private use, not for NFT launches for sale.
-If time permits, there will be more valuable tools and adapted smart contracts for that.
+**Be aware that it automatically mints in a loop** If you need a more advanced solution, which is more suited to the NFT launches, check out [elven-tools-cli](https://github.com/juliancwirko/elven-tools-cli) and the newest version of the [elven-nft-minter](https://github.com/juliancwirko/elven-nft-minter-sc).

-Smart Contract example which works well with current version of the tool: [elven-nft-minter-sc](https://github.com/juliancwirko/elven-nft-minter-sc)
+Smart Contract example which works well with current version of the tool: [elven-nft-minter-sc (v0.1.1 only!)](https://github.com/juliancwirko/elven-nft-minter-sc/tree/v0.1.1)

 [Quick walkthrough video](https://youtu.be/ppvHPzwr-X4)